Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Detailed Dataset Description

 \section{Detailed Dataset Description}

-This section details the annotation schema used in \textit{Hephaestus Minicubes}.
+This section details the annotation schema used in \textit{Thalia}.
 Building upon the expert labels from the original \textit{Hephaestus} dataset \citep{bountos_hephaestus_2022}, annotations were adapted to a spatiotemporal format compatible with the datacube structure.
-A comprehensive view of the dataset variables can be seen in Tab. \ref{tab:dataset_overview} and examples of different annotation types are shown in \ref{subsec:examples}.
-In the following paragraphs we will detail the key variables of \textit{Hephaestus Minicubes}.
+A comprehensive overview of the dataset variables is presented in \cref{tab:dataset_overview}, and examples of different annotation types are illustrated in \cref{subsec:examples}.
+Finally, we provide a detailed outline of the annotation process in \cref{subsec:annotation}.